citp/privacy-policy-historical/b/bu/bur/burke.com.md

-> *The following text is extracted and transformed from the burke.com privacy policy that was archived on 2011-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110608020311id_/http%3A//www.burke.com/About/index.cfm%3Fpri%3D1) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the burke.com privacy policy that was archived on 2011-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111218094928id_/http%3A//www.burke.com/About/index.cfm%3Fpri%3D1) for the most accurate reproduction.*

-# Burke
+#

-Privacy Policy
+---
   |

 Founded in 1931, Burke is an international leader in decision support services.
 We are committed to quality, honesty, and integrity in all endeavors.